juroalwi/jralvarezwindey/README.md

 ## Hi there 👋

 I am __Julian Alvarez Windey__, a __Full Stack Developer__ from Argentina.
 I am currently doing a licenciate's degree in __Math__ at UBA university.
 I enjoy solving problems and learning new things every day.
-I am an easy going person, and when collaborating in projects I always work to achieve the highest possible level of exellence.
+I am an easy going person, and when collaborating in projects I always work to the highest possible standard.

 ## 🛠️ Tech tools